sabkat-ahmed-rafi/React-Password-Generator/README.md

-# built a password generator using react framework.
+# Built a password generator using react framework.